-Vitamin D has a reputation as a compound that can help bones stay strong.
+Most people think of vitamin D primarily as a compound that can help bones stay strong.
 However, research has shown that immune system cells such as macrophages or monocytes rely on vitamin D as well (Reviews in Medical Virology, Jan.
 2017).
-Many people may wonder if high-dose vitamin D could help people resist serious infections like COVID-19.
+That would explain why clinicians and scientist tried to find out if high-dose vitamin D could help people resist serious infections like COVID-19.

 Can High-Dose Vitamin D Fight Infection?